*Attention: ACT Change* – For students applying for spring 2022 admission the ACT test must be taken within five years of the application deadline.

 - Contact a Pre-Nursing Advisor to determine eligibility.

 - Minimum ACT composite score of 18 is required.
+The ACT test must be taken within five years of the application deadline.
 Contact the Testing Office for information about registering for the ACT dates.

 - After being accepted in to Jefferson State, submit an Application for Admission to Traditional Nursing Program.